The alphabet of becoming

 Towards an authentic future

 Some time ago, during one of my trips to the bookstore, I came across a small book that had previously escaped my attention: The art of aging by Schopenhauer.
-That evening, I started to leaf through it and as I went through the pages, chance led me to read the following sentence: “All men want to live, but no one knows why they live.”
+That evening, I started to leaf through it and as I went through the pages, my eyes lingered on the following sentence: “All men want to live, but no one knows why he lives.”
 I immediately settled on these words before agreeing silently.
-In fact, even if the absolute has no place in human affairs to the point of saying that no one knows why they live, there is still a time in our life when we can lose sight of our reason for being, so that Schopenhauer's statement can give us food for thought.
+In fact, even if the absolute has no place in human affairs to the point of saying that no one knows why he lives, there is still a time in our life when we can lose sight of our reason for being, so that Schopenhauer's statement can inspire interesting thoughts.

 Becoming is said of anything that changes, that is transformed and that moves in such a way that it constantly escapes any attempt at identification.
 Becoming is an open whole, an arrangement of interdependent elements whose impetus escapes the notion of identity.
-It is in this sense that the future of someone, for example, the life of Mary, is closely linked to the unpredictability and contingency of “human matter” (in this case, the story of Mary), and of her participation in “cosmic matter”.
-For example, Marie may choose to become a doctor at the age of eighteen but, after fifteen years of career, she may decide to stop practicing medicine to devote herself to her passion for music.
-At that moment she will integrate another form of life, another daily life, another way of being, since she will undertake another path; she will pass from her “to become a doctor” To his “to become a musician”.
+It is in this sense that the future of someone, for example, Mary's life, is closely related to the unpredictability and contingency of “human matter” (in this case, the story of Mary), and of her participation in the “cosmic matter”.
+For example, Mary may choose to become a doctor at the age of eighteen but, after fifteen years of career in medicine, she may decide to stop working as a doctor to devote herself to her passion for music.
+At that moment she will integrate another form of life, another daily routine, another way of being, since she will undertake another path; she will pass from her status of “becoming a doctor” to the status of “becoming a musician”.
 On the other hand, not everything is subject to becoming.
-If we take the example of a geometric shape, it does not resist identification as a person who is subject to the contingency of the real.
+If we take the example of a geometric shape, it does not resist identification as a person who is subject to the contingency of reality.
 A geometric shape cannot become anything other than what it already is.
 For example, the essence of the triangle calls for a kind of fixity or formal “security” linked to the system of which it is a part (geometry).
 In this sense, we cannot talk about the future of a triangle, since the latter is an essential element drawn from a closed set, governed and protected by the rules of abstraction.

-There is no becoming positive or negative, good or bad.
+Becoming is neither positive nor negative, neither good nor bad.
 Becoming does not have a moral qualification.
 Attributing moral value to someone's future is a data that disorients and distorts the essence of the term.
 Systematizing the future means integrating it into an ethical model in accordance with the social norm according to which any type of activity becomes a product or a service under a commercial label.
-However, despite the correctness of this statement, it is not so simple to defuse the moral nuance of human becoming, the reason being that, any action that appears in social space-time, is automatically transformed into a social fact “subject” to its environment.
+However, despite the correctness of this statement, it is not so simple to defuse the moral nuance of human becoming, the reason being that, any action that appears in social space-time, is automatically transformed into a social fact “depending” on its environment.
 Therefore, it will instead be necessary to deal with a hybrid vision of becoming: the combination of the effects of moral duty on the desire to become as such (end in itself).

 In the eyes of an old sage, when a human being's joy of life is threatened by the execution of principles that are hollow and inadequate in relation to the meaning of one's own existence, it is necessary to question the quality of one's life and the place given to happiness (the nuances of one's future).
 From the perspective of happiness, it would be desirable to find a fair measure while aiming at duty as a quest for ethics within oneself and in line with the environment that we wish to create around us, rather than as an exercise in accordance with the social recipes of the “good citizen”.
 The desire to be socially irreproachable gives rise to the unfortunate habit of replacing the desire or the joy of a meaningful achievement with calculation and the care of “appearing in the eyes of others”, which would further distance us from our own aspirations.